 The pandemic has changed the operations and workflows of many businesses and industries.
 While there have been a lot of adverse effects on the economy, there were also positive ones.
 Perhaps everyone is trying to look for that silver lining.
 And in business sectors, this could be the discovery of a hybrid workplace.

 In the past, office workers clocked in and out of work with rigid schedules and required office attendance.
-But because of the risks attributable to the Covid19 virus, many companies implemented remote working styles.
+However, because of the risks attributable to the COVID-19 virus, many companies implemented remote working styles.
 There are undoubtedly pros and cons for remote and office work, making it probable for offices to employ the hybrid working model instead.

 If you think this is the best working condition for your staff, you can take the following steps in building a hybrid workplace:

 Working in a hybrid work model requires everyone in the company to work productively together.
 This requirement is possible through effective collaboration, in which virtual collaboration tools are crucial.
 Fortunately, with remote working styles being common nowadays, many technologies and tools have been developed to maximize work performance.

 Digital tools allow everyone to be on the same page, communicate effectively, and understand each other better.
 Some of the tools you may need are document management software, cloud technology, electronic signature, video conferencing tools, and many more.

 Your company should invest in the right tools and software that aids and supports workflows.
 These should be helpful and valuable to employees whether they work onsite or off-site.

 The key is to find the appropriate systems and software that will expedite daily tasks and automate those that are repetitive or tedious.
 Such software can improve strategic planning and help them manage their time better.
 While they may require initial investments, your company can maximize and enjoy its ROI in the long run.